oneinacillian/docker_compose_autobuilds/README.md

 3. Ensure that the `.env` file is not committed to version control if it contains sensitive information (add `.env` to your `.gitignore` file).

 By configuring these environment variables, the Docker Compose services will automatically use them during the deployment process.
 This setup ensures easy management and configuration of your services.

+## Cleanup Process

+We provide a `cleanup.sh` script to help with the clean and efficient removal of Docker resources used by this project.
+This script is particularly useful when you need to reset your environment or ensure that all resources are properly removed after testing or development.

+### Script Contents

+The `cleanup.sh` script performs the following actions:

+1. **Stop All Services:**
+   - Executes `docker-compose down` to stop all running containers managed by the `docker-compose.yml` file.

+2. **Remove Docker Volumes:**
+   - Identifies and removes specific Docker volumes associated with this project.
+The volumes targeted for removal are:
+     - `node`
+     - `esdata1`
+     - `esdata2`
+     - `esdata3`
+     - `rabbitmqdata`
+     - `redisdata`
+     - `hyperiondata`

+### How to Use

+1. Ensure that you have necessary permissions to execute the script.
+2. Run the script from the project's root directory: cleanup.sh
+3. The script will automatically stop the Docker Compose services and remove the listed volumes.

+### Important Notes

+- **Data Loss Warning:** Running this script will permanently delete the listed Docker volumes.
+Make sure to backup any important data before running the script.
+- **Prerequisites:** This script requires Docker and Docker Compose to be installed and assumes that you are running it from the project's root directory.
+- **Commented Command:** The `docker system prune -a --volumes` command is commented out in the script.
+You can uncomment this line to remove all unused Docker images, containers, and volumes, but be cautious as this will affect resources beyond this project.

+---

+This section provides clear instructions and important notes about the `cleanup.sh` script, ensuring that users understand its purpose and the implications of running it.
+It's important to highlight the potential for data loss to prevent accidental deletion of important data.

+## Testing Blockchain Syncing and Hyperion Indexing

+We provide a script to facilitate the testing of blockchain syncing and Hyperion indexing.
+This script ensures the necessary services are started and executes specific tasks within the `node` and `hyperion` containers.

+### Script Contents

+The script performs the following actions:

+1. **Start Node Service:**
+   - Executes `docker exec -d node bash start.sh` to start the blockchain node service in the background.
+2. **Delay Execution:**
+   - Waits for 10 seconds (using `sleep 10`) to allow the node service to initialize properly.
+3. **Start Hyperion Indexing:**
+   - Executes `docker exec -d hyperion bash run.sh wax-indexer` to start the Hyperion indexing process for the blockchain data.

+### How to Use

+1. Make sure the Docker containers for `node` and `hyperion` are up and running.
+2. Run the script from the project's root directory: /test-runs/testrun.sh
+3. The script will initiate the processes in the respective containers in the background.

+### Important Notes

+- **Purpose of the Script:** This script is particularly useful for testing and ensuring that the blockchain syncing and Hyperion indexing services are functioning as expected.
+- **Customization:** You may need to modify the script (e.g., the sleep duration or commands) based on your specific environment or testing requirements.
+- **Prerequisites:** This script requires Docker to be installed and assumes that all related containers are correctly set up and configured.

+---

+This section in your `README.md` provides a clear understanding of what the script does, how to use it, and important considerations.
+It's structured to guide the user through the process, ensuring they are aware of the purpose and requirements of the script.